marwey/ha-3tier-app-workshop/content/database/lab3.md

 ![Figure 1](/images/ec1.png)

-Then click on **Advanced Memcached settings** and make sure you create a new subnet group consisting of the Application subnets of both availability zones:
+Then click on **Advanced Memcached settings** and make sure you create a new subnet group consisting of the Data subnets of both availability zones:

 ![Figure 2](/images/ec2.png)